Dr Sally Cawood

 - Job title: Research Fellow in Urban Sanitation (Health and Welfare Impacts)

 - School: School of Civil Engineering

 - Location: 4.10a Civil Engineering

-- Research Area: water, sanitation and hygiene (WASH); urban sanitation; low-income settlements (slums) in global south; collective action; community-based organisations (CBOs); bangladesh.
+- Areas of expertise: water, sanitation and hygiene (WASH); urban sanitation; low-income settlements (slums) in global south; collective action; community-based organisations (CBOs); bangladesh.

 Dr Cawood have recently completed her PhD at the Global Development Institute (GDI), University of Manchester, UK.
 Her PhD research focused on the role of Community-Based Organisations (CBOs) in constructing, monitoring and maintaining water and sanitation infrastructure in Dhaka’s slum settlements, Bangladesh.
 She is also focused on the extent to which CBOs could up-scale, for the urban poor to demand their rights to basic services, shelter and recognition as entitled urban citizens.
 During her PhD she was also a Research Associate on three interdisciplinary research projects:

 British Academy-Funded ‘Safeguarding the “Last 100 Metres” in Dhaka, Bangladesh and Dar es Salaam, Tanzania’: https://www.youtube.com/watch?v=HflC4_yiVBc